Treatments and tests

 Various anaesthetic techniques are possible.
 The operation usually takes 30 to 45 minutes.

-Your surgeon will examine the inside of your knee.
-They will wash out any loose material caused by wear of the joint surfaces.
+Your surgeon will examine the inside of your knee for damage to the cartilages, joint surfaces and ligaments.
 It is usually possible for your surgeon to trim or repair a torn cartilage without needing to make a larger cut.

 What complications can happen?